 100 Frederick Law Olmstead Way, , 28806

-One of the best places to enjoy nature and escape the downtown tourist crowds is the North Carolina Arboretum.
+One of the best places to enjoy nature and escape the downtown tourist crowds is the North Carolina Arboretum, located a quick 15 minute drive from the city.
 Featuring 65 acres of cultivated gardens, plus a world class bonsai garden, it's a must visit by any nature lover.